LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 - The Request path (such as `/clients/1542`, `/photos/list`), including the query string.
 - The HTTP method (GET, POST, ...)

 Routes are defined in the `conf/routes` file, which is compiled.
-This means that you'll see route errors directly in your browser:
+This means that you’ll see route errors directly in your browser:

 [[routesError.png]]